Skip to main content

 Age and Hormonal Changes

-Stomach diseases also may be more susceptible with aging.
+As people age, they may also become more vulnerable to stomach disorders.
 The protective stomach mucus reduces, the digestive system becomes slower, and there is an increase in the risk of developing chronic diseases such as GERD, gastritis, and ulcers as people age.
 Digestion and stomach acid levels can also be influenced by hormonal changes especially in women during pregnancy or menopause which could cause digestive discomfort.

 External Link: Mayo Clinic - Digestive Health and Aging